ibm-cloud-docs/dl/order-connect.md

 IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 {: important}

-The beta release of {{site.data.keyword.dl_full}} Connect is only available to allowlisted users.
-Contact your IBM Cloud Sales representative if you are interested in getting early access to this beta offering.
-After the {{site.data.keyword.dl_short}} Connect service is made generally available, you must upgrade to the standard paid plan to continue using instances that you created during the beta.
-Upgrade instructions will be provided to beta participants.
-Any instance that continues to use the beta plan for this service beyond 30 days after general availability is subject to deletion.
+23 September 2020: Direct Link Connect is a limited availability offering.
+If you participated in the beta release, you must migrate to a standard paid plan to continue using instances that you created during the beta.
+Any instances that continue to use the beta plan for this service beyond the 30 days notice of general availability are subject to deletion.
+For more information, see [Migrating Direct Link Connect gateways](/docs/dl?topic=dl-migration).
+{: preview}

+## Planning consideration
-{: beta}
+{: #before-you-begin-dedicated}

+All subnets of the VPC or classic network will be connected to the direct link.
+When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
+To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.

 ## Ordering instructions
 {: #instructions-connect}